Camps Designed for Children

-STEP 2: Time Out – The camper is removed from the activity for duration (minutes) not to exceed the child’s age.
-At the end of the time out, the child is cued to the inappropriate behavior, given methods to correct the behavior, and given a clear consequence for choosing not to modify the behavior.
+STEP 2: Removal From Activity for a Short Period of Time – The camper is removed from the activity for a short period of time (determined by Head Camp Counselor).
+The child is cued to the inappropriate behavior.
+At the end of the short period of time, the child is given methods to correct the behavior, and given a clear consequence for choosing not to modify the behavior.
 Counselors complete the discipline log.

 STEP 3: Meeting with Camp Director/Phone call to Parent/Guardian – The camper is removed from the activity and escorted to the Kids Camp home base.
 The Camp Director or Head Counselor contacts parents/guardians and completes an incident report.
 The incident report contains a brief description of what occurred, action taken, and notes consequences of continued misbehavior.

 STEP 4: Suspension/Expulsion – Parents/guardians are required to pick up their child in the event of a day/week suspension resulting from poor choices and continued misbehavior.
 No refund is given for children violating the rules to the point of suspension (repeated daily/weekly offenders) or expulsion from camp.

 Kids Camp reserves the right to skip any of the above steps should an offense be a major violation threatening the safety and well-being of other campers or staff.

 Ohio Department of Job and Family Services: 1.877.852.0010